jeanoza/boilerplate/README.md

 ## Feature

+### Frontend

+- [ ] authLayout:

+  - [ ] when user doesn't have valid token in cookie => redirect to "/sign-in"

+- [ ] signin/signup:

+  - [ ] redirect to "/" if user have a accessToken in cookie.

 ### Backend

-- auth router, service, controller:
+- [x] auth router, service, controller:

   - [x] POST "/signin": verify exist user then send a token by cookie

-- [ ] POST "/signup": create user then then send a token by cookie
+  - [x] POST "/signup": create user then then send a token by cookie

 - add a Mapper(Handler) class like ExceptionHandler in nest or spring to uniformize Error message(ValidationError or etc)